How to spot the real signs of drowning

 “We’ll keep doing it until we get there,” Boyer said.

-The American Academy of Pediatrics suggest starting swim lesson as early as age one.
+The American Academy of Pediatrics suggests starting swim lesson as early as age one.
 DeManincor also suggests life jackets for kids under age four.